jcthomsonjr/wischolar/sites/all/modules/contrib/jquery_update/README.txt

 1. Copy the jquery_update directory to your sites/SITENAME/modules directory.

 2. Enable the module at Administer >> Site building >> Modules.

+3. That's it. :) Thanks to the new theme system in Drupal 6.x+, you no longer need to copy files around.
+Hooray!